-Our private brands merchandise accounted for approximately 21% of our net sales in Fiscal 2016.
+Our private brands merchandise accounted for approximately 22% of our net sales (excluding Nutri-Force net sales) in Fiscal 2017.
 Any significant disruption in a contract manufacturers' manufacturing facilities for any reason, including regulatory requirements, an FDA determination that the facility is not in compliance with the cGMP regulations, the loss of certifications, power interruptions, destruction of or damage to facilities, terrorist attacks, civil unrest, war or the perceived threat thereof, fires, hurricanes and other natural disasters could disrupt our contract manufacturers' ability to manufacture products for the Vitamin Shoppe assortment as well as disrupt our ability to manufacture products for our contract manufacturing customers and our own branded products.
 Any such disruption could have a material adverse effect on our business, financial condition and results of operations.
 While we do not believe it would be difficult to source our products from other contract manufacturers, a transition period would be required in order to source our own branded products from other contract manufacturers.

-Nutri-Force has incurred operating losses, which are expected to continue in Fiscal 2017.
-We plan on implementing initiatives to turnaround the performance of Nutri-Force which may not be successful in achieving the expected improvements, or may require more time and resources than expected to implement.
+Nutri-Force has incurred operating losses, which are expected to continue in Fiscal 2018.
+We have implemented initiatives to turnaround the performance of Nutri-Force which may not be successful in achieving the expected improvements.